 Committee in accordance with Article 5-1-01 of the GCG, and thereafter established other functional committees such as the Procurement Committee, Finance Committee, Remuneration Committee, and Special Committee in line with business and regulatory demands.
 These committees preview relevant affairs and proposals prior to discussion at Board meetings.
-Additionally, in compliance with public listing regulations, the shareholders' extraordinary general meeting held on March 18, 2016 discussed and approved revisions to our Articles of Incorporation and GCG, wherein the Audit Committee was established to replace supervisors and the Corporate Governance Committee; the former quasi Audit Committee ceased to exist upon the amendment of the above by-law and guidelines.
+Additionally, in compliance with public listing regulations, the shareholders' extraordinary general meeting held on March 18, 2016 discussed and approved revisions to our Articles of Incorporation and GCG, wherein the Audit Committee was established to replace supervisors and the Corporate Governance Committee was renamed the Corporate Governance & Nominating Committee; the former quasi Audit Committee ceased to exist upon the amendment of the above by-law and guidelines.

 Furthermore, the 13 directors comprising the 9th Board were elected for three years of office (May 21, 2020 to May 20, 2023).
-The current Board oversees the Corporate Governance & Nomination Committee, Audit Committee (encompassing the duties of the Finance Committee), Remuneration Committee, and Special Committee (encompassing the duties of the Procurement Committee); of these, the Audit Committee and Remuneration Committee are convened by independent directors.
+The current Board oversees the Corporate Governance & Nominating Committee, Audit Committee (encompassing the duties of the Finance Committee), Remuneration Committee, and Special Committee (encompassing the duties of the Procurement Committee); of these, the Audit Committee and Remuneration Committee are convened by independent directors, and the members of each functional committee should include at least two independent directors.

-- 4. Primary tasks and execution responsibilities for Board of Directors and functional committees (from January 2020 to March 2021)
+- Primary tasks and execution responsibilities for Board of Directors and functional committees (from January 2021 to March 2022)

 - (1) Board of Directors

 - 1 Composition: 13 directors.

-- 2 Number of meetings: 17.
+- 2 Number of meetings: 15.

 - 3 Primary tasks: